Covid-19 Coronavirus - ChurchSuite can help...

 Number 1 - Maximise your use of My ChurchSuite

-If you're not yet using the member-facing My ChurchSuite, now is a great time to reconsider - especially if your church or organisation is moving to meeting as an online community for a season.
+If you're not currently utilising the member-facing My ChurchSuite, now is a great time to reconsider - especially if your church or community is moving to meet online for a season.
 These support articles will help get you started...

 - What is My ChurchSuite - overview